-The district works with the Office of Emergency Management to develop each school's individual Emergency Operations Plan.
-In case of the need to evacuate the school campus, your student will be taken to an alternate location.
-Listen for AlertNow messages for information and parent instructions.
+The district works with the Office of Emergency Management to develop each school's Emergency Operations Plan.
+In case of the need to evacuate a school campus, your student will be taken to an alternate location.
+Listen for phone call messages for information and parent instructions.